eshwen/SVJ_production/README.md

 # SVJ_production

-Sample generation can be run on a batch system (currently Zurich, Imperial College London and Bristol are supported).
+Sample generation can be run on a batch system (currently Zurich, Imperial College London, Bristol and lxplus are supported).

 To submit sample generation to batch, run